UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/C3-ApplyLocalChanges.md

+# Version Upgrade Process: Section C Part 3: Re-Apply/Update Local Changes to Upgraded Production Instance SUI

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing